Fractionally balanced hypergraphs and rainbow KKM theorems: Topological tools

 \end{enumerate}

-The result of the game (payoff to CON) is defined as follows: if at some point there remains an isolated vertex, the result is $\infty$ (when there is an isolated vertex $v$, the independence complex is contractible to $v$, hence it is infinitely connected).
+The result of the game (payoff to CON) is defined as follows: if at some point there remains an isolated vertex $v$, the result is $\infty$ (the independence complex is then contractible to $v$, hence it is infinitely connected).
 Otherwise, at some point all vertices have disappeared, in which case the result of the game is the number of explosion steps.
 We define $\Psi(G)$ as the value of the game, i.e., the result obtained by optimal play on the graph $G$.

 \begin{convention} Henceforth we shall assume that NON always chooses the best strategy for him, namely he removes $e$ if $\min(\Psi(G-e), \Psi(G\neg e)+1)=\Psi(G-e)$, and explodes it if $\min(\Psi(G-e), \Psi(G\neg e)+1)=\Psi(G\neg e)+1$. \end{convention}